<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Once the type of hazardous waste has been identified, and its characteristics are known, the correct labeling with the appropriate hazardous waste symbols can be applied.
 Many hazardous waste symbols may also be used on various other types of labels.
 Use of these symbols identifies a hazard, but it may not be specific to hazardous waste.

 The EPA regulates hazardous waste in the U.S. and requires labeling of hazardous waste containers.
 In many cases, except for bio-waste, there are no symbols required on EPA labels.
-Symbols communicate information faster and more accurately than text alone.
-It is common to use symbols on hazardous waste labels and signs to increase effectiveness, and is highly recommended.
+However, symbols communicate information faster and more accurately than text alone.
+It is common to use symbols on hazardous waste labels and signs to increase effectiveness, including when a toxic waste symbol is needed to identify highly dangerous materials.

 The Department of Transportation (DOT) regulates the transportation of hazardous materials, including hazardous waste.
-The DOT requires that there be placards or labels on vehicles and containers holding hazardous materials that are being transported.
-The DOT provides the specific designs for those placards.
-The required placards, along with the DOT symbols, are shown in 49 CFR 172, subpart E. The symbols used on DOT placards for hazardous waste are identified below.
+DOT requires placards or labels on vehicles and containers holding hazardous materials during transport.
+The required placards and symbols are shown in 49 CFR 172, subpart E.

-The OSHA Hazard Communication Standard (HCS) requires the labeling of hazardous chemicals in the workplace.
-These are called Globally Harmonized System (GHS) labels.
-However, since hazardous waste is regulated by the EPA, the GHS labeling system does not apply to hazardous waste.
+The OSHA Hazard Communication Standard (HCS) requires labeling of hazardous chemicals in the workplace using GHS labels.
+Since hazardous waste is regulated by the EPA, GHS labeling does not technically apply.
+However, because they clearly communicate hazard information, GHS symbols—or symbols similar to them—are commonly used on hazardous waste containers, including those marked with a toxic waste symbol.

-For the purposes of clear communication we recommend using the appropriate GHS symbol, whenever possible, to identify the hazards of waste.
+For clear communication, using the appropriate GHS symbol whenever possible is recommended to identify the hazards of waste.

 The International Standards Organization (ISO) also specifies hazard symbols.
-When an ISO symbol is the same as, or very similar to a symbol being used in North America for hazardous waste, that symbol will be identified below as also being an ISO symbol.
+When an ISO symbol matches those used in North America, it is commonly accepted for hazardous waste labeling.

 GHS / DOT / WHMIS / ISO Flammable GHS / DOT / WHMIS / ISO Oxidizers